 Is Santorini Safe at Night for Female Travellers

 As I mentioned at the beginning, overall Santorini is safe to visit as a solo female but you should take the same precautions you would anywhere in the world, whether day or night.
 While you may be mingling with the locals at night, you are also likely to be with hoards of other tourists.
 Keep your best judgement and common sense and you will likely encounter no troubles.

 Walking home in the dark is also safe.
 Motorists are the biggest threat but overall crime is low in Santorini, especially violent crimes against women.

 Economy woes in Greece

 Fears from past years of ATMs not having money are completely unfounded, and you will not have trouble pulling money out of an ATM in Greece.
-Credit Cards are also widely accepted, but have some Euros in hand.
+Credit Cards are also widely accepted but have some Euros in hand.
+One thing to note about changing foreign currency to Euros in Santorini is that the exchange rate is not favorable at all.
+Try and change any cash to Euros before you arrive in Santorini.

 Refugees in Greece